Jacob Bernoulli: Biography

-Jacob Bernoulli was born in Basel, Switzerland.
+Jacob Bernoulli was born in Basel in the Swiss Confederation; the son and grandson of Protestant spice merchants on his father's side, his mother was born into a family engaged in banking and city governing.

 Following his father's wish, he studied theology and entered the ministry.
 But contrary to the desires of his parents, he also studied mathematics and astronomy.
 He traveled throughout Europe from 1676 to 1682, learning about the latest discoveries in mathematics and the sciences under leading figures of the time.
 This included the work of Johannes Hudde, Robert Boyle, and Robert Hooke.
 During this time he also produced an incorrect theory of comets.

 Bernoulli returned to Switzerland, and began teaching mechanics at the University of Basel from 1683.
 His doctoral dissertation Solutionem tergemini problematis was submitted in 1684.
 It appeared in print in 1687.

-In 1684 Bernoulli married Judith Stupanus; they had two children.
+In 1684, Bernoulli married Judith Stupanus; they had two children.
 During this decade, he also began a fertile research career.
 His travels allowed him to establish correspondence with many leading mathematicians and scientists of his era, which he maintained throughout his life.
 During this time, he studied the new discoveries in mathematics, including Christiaan Huygens's De ratiociniis in aleae ludo, Descartes' La Géométrie and Frans van Schooten's supplements of it.
 He also studied Isaac Barrow and John Wallis, leading to his interest in infinitesimal geometry.
 Apart from these, it was between 1684 and 1689 that many of the results that were to make up Ars Conjectandi were discovered.

-He was appointed professor of mathematics at the University of Basel in 1687, remaining in this position for the rest of his life.
+People believe he was appointed professor of mathematics at the University of Basel in 1687, remaining in this position for the rest of his life.
 By that time, he had begun tutoring his brother Johann Bernoulli on mathematical topics.
 The two brothers began to study the calculus as presented by Leibniz in his 1684 paper on the differential calculus in "Nova Methodus pro Maximis et Minimis" published in Acta Eruditorum.
 They also studied the publications of von Tschirnhaus.
 It must be understood that Leibniz's publications on the calculus were very obscure to mathematicians of that time and the Bernoullis were among the first to try to understand and apply Leibniz's theories.

 Jacob collaborated with his brother on various applications of calculus.
 However the atmosphere of collaboration between the two brothers turned into rivalry as Johann's own mathematical genius began to mature, with both of them attacking each other in print, and posing difficult mathematical challenges to test each other's skills.
 By 1697, the relationship had completely broken down.

 The lunar crater Bernoulli is also named after him jointly with his brother Johann.